JakeRoyRandall/hold-please/README.md

 Use `--transpose SEMITONES` with an integer from -24 to 24 to shift both voices together; rests stay silent.
 Melody and harmony pitches at or above the Nyquist limit are rejected before audio allocation.
 The default zero shift preserves PCM output.

 Use `--sequence-file score.txt` to read whitespace-separated tokens from a strict UTF-8 file of at most64KiB.
 It cannot be combined with a positional sequence.
 Invalid, oversized, or missing inputs are rejected before output creation.

+Use `--repeat N` for 1 to16 score repetitions.
+The expanded score must fit the120-beat and10MB output limits.
+Swing pairs run across the expanded score, while fades span the entire output.